MariaSy19/webot_follow_wall/README.md

 - `README.md`: This file, providing information about the project.
 - `worlds/`: Directory containing the Webots world files.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or find any issues, please open an issue or create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments

 - This project is inspired by [Webots](https://www.cyberbotics.com/) and the Epoch robot.
-- Special thanks to the developers and contributors of Webots for providing such a powerful robotics simulation platform.

----

-Feel free to customize this template according to your specific project details and requirements!